punyatoya-github/Youtube-QA-Bot/README.md

 ## 🚀 Usage

-Run the application
+### Run the application

         python ytbot.py

-Workflow
+### Workflow

 1. Enter a YouTube video URL.
-2. Click Summarize Video to generate a summary.
+2. Click "Summarize Video" to generate a summary.
-3. Ask a question in the Ask a Question box.
+3. Ask a question in the "Ask a Question" box.
 4. Get context-aware answers powered by FAISS + LLM.

 ## 📂 Folder Structure